-The investment decision-making process pursued by the Investment Manager of the Sub-Fund is based on fundamental analysis of the companies belonging to the investment universe.
-A significant part of this process is based on the proprietary "smart data approach" which uses and combines a large set of fundamental company data servicing as a decision base for the Investment Manager in its stock selection and portfolio monitoring process.
+The investment decision-making process pursued by the portfolio manager of the Sub-Fund is based on fundamental analysis of the companies belonging to the investment universe.
+A significant part of this process is based on the proprietary "smart data approach" which uses and combines a large set of fundamental company data servicing as a decision base for the portfolio manager in its stock selection and portfolio monitoring process.